antieva/Galactic_Age_Calculator/README.md

     * Example output: [31536000].

 * Calculate the age of a human in some planet years.
-Takes input age and that planet, and returns this person age in that planet years.
+Takes inputed age and that planet, and returns this person age in that planet years.
     * Example input: "Mars", "1";
     * Example output: [4].

 * Calculate how many years a user has left to live on each planet.
-Takes input age, life expectancy and choose a plaet, and returns this person years left to live on that planet.
+Takes inputed age, life expectancy and a planet, and returns this person years left to live on that planet.
     * Example input: "69", "70", "Mars";
+    * Example output: [4].

+* Calculate the number of years a user have lived past the life expectancy on the planet.
+Takes inputed age, life expectancy and a chosen planet, and returns this person years over lived on that planet.
+   * Example input: "80", "79", "Mars";
    * Example output: [4].

 ##Setup instructions: